-Essays on How Reliable a Fad Diet Is Research Proposal
+How Reliable a Fad Diet Is – Research Guider

 The paper “How Reliable a Fad Diet Is?” is an exceptional example of a research proposal on family and consumer science.

 Fad diets can be dangerous when they deprive the body of essential nutrients or rely excessively on potentially harmful foods.

 The research question is: how reliable a fad diet is?
 People find it okay to follow a fad diet just because of its popularity and not knowing its scientific basis.
 Since fad diets are low in carbohydrates, calories and fat, they are popular in dieters, but the fact is that they deprive the body of essential nutrients which are required for its normal and healthy development.
 Examples are cucumber diet, grapefruit diet, detox diet, and juice diet.
 Taking juice all day long is very harmful to intestines and results in their shrinkage.
 Also, people may lose weight with fad diets but most of them return to their initial weight once they get back to their normal diet.

 Since fad diets are deprived foods, are dangerous and unreliable, hence it is not good to rely on fad diets just because they are popular without any scientific basis.

 This will be qualitative research.
 I plan to conduct personal structured interviews with some persons in neighborhood who have taken fad diets to lose their weights.
 I will also interview some dieticians and nutrition experts in order to get their expert advice on whether or not to consume fad diets.